 In general, choosing a cruise that starts close to home is convenient.
 There is no language barrier when checking in, and there is no need to exchange any money for buying snacks or paying the taxi driver in a different currency.

 Of course, in some cases, you may prefer to fly to your city of departure, which is fine as well.
 If you decide to do so, just remember to pack accordingly.
 Not sure how to?
 Check out our Top Ten Invaluable Cruise Packing Tips or 8 Things Not to Bother Packing for a Cruise Holiday to get more information on how to pack more efficiently.
 If you seek to get the most out of your holiday, be sure to look for flights that are as short as possible.

-Cruises from Australia in 2019
+Cruises from Australia

 As you may imagine, the peak times for Australian cruises is from January to March.
 That doesn’t mean that it’s not worth going on a cruise any other time.
 It just tells you that during this time frame, most shipping companies offer cruises.
 World cruises are always special and even more so when they are roundtrip.

 Another reason you should start your cruise in Australia is the beauty of the ports.
 Five ports are especially wonderful to depart from.
 Be it the view or the rich history – these ports are all worth considering.
 To help you in the decision process, we have put together a list of Australia’s top ports.

 Being one of Australia’s most famous cities, it will not surprise you that Sydney has one of the most appealing harbours.
 Both the iconic Opera House and the Harbour Bridge never fail to astonish the outgoing cruise ship passengers.
 However, this is not the only reason Port Jackson is unique: It is the only harbour with two dedicated passenger terminals.
 Both the overseas terminal and the white bay cruise terminal are located here and can be easily accessed by taxi, train, ferry, and car using the drop-off zone.